U.S. flag

 Data Sources

-The source of veteran information in the VEO is administrative record data from the Department of the Army, Office of Economic and Manpower Analysis.
+The source of veteran information in the VEO is administrative record data from the Department of the Defense, Defense Manpower Data Center (DMDC) and the Military-Civilian Transition Office (MCTO).
 This personnel data contains fields on service member characteristics, such as service start and end dates, occupation, pay grade, characteristics at entry (e.g. education and test scores), and demographic characteristics (e.g. sex, race, and ethnicity).
 Once service member records are transferred to the Census Bureau, personally-identifying information is stripped and veterans are assigned a Protected Identification Key (PIK) that allows for them to be matched with their employment outcomes in Census Bureau jobs data.

 top